Use Confluent Platform systemd Service Unit Files

 • ksqlDB (ksql)

-Each component runs under its own user and a common confluent group that are set up during package installation.
+Each component runs under its own user and a common confluent group set up during package installation.
 This configuration ensures proper security separation between components that are running on the same system.
-The usernames are prefixed with cp- followed by the component name.
+Usernames use the cp- prefix followed by the component name.
 For example, cp-kafka and cp-schema-registry.

-For components with persistent storage, such as Kafka and Confluent Control Center, the default component configuration file points to component-specific data directories /var/lib/<component>.
-For example, Kafka points to /var/lib/kafka and ZooKeeper points to /var/lib/zookeeper.
+For components with persistent storage, such as Kafka, the default component configuration file points to component-specific data directories /var/lib/<component>.
+For example, Kafka points to /var/lib/kafka.

 Enable automatic startup during boot